MostHegz/Gemography-Challenge/README.md

 * Showing one repository per row which contains:
     * Repository Name
     * Repository Description
     * Number of stars
+    * Number of open issues
     * Username and avatar of the owner
+    * Link to the repository
+    * Link to the owner's github profile
+    * Repository creation day
 * Infinite scrolling and loading new repositories when reaching the end of the page
-* The application is reposnsive and can work on different screen sizes (Screenshots are shown below)
+* The application is reposnsive and can work on different screen sizes

-##
+### Screeshots